sarabsethi/false_colour_index_spectrogram/README.md

 * `--fmin`, default=0, "Lowest frequency (in Hz) to show on the plot."
 * `--fmax`, default=44100, "Highest frequency (in Hz) to show on the plot."

-This file also contains the main functions which can be used in your own Python scripts if you import the file as a module.
-When using the file as a script, you can optionally change the input/output paths and you can also disable re-calculation of the statistics: run `python calculate_index_spectrograms.py -h` for information about the command-line options.

-### `plot_index_distributions.py`
-used to look at the distribution of values for each of the three indices
+`plot_index_distributions.py` can be used to look at the distribution of values for each of the three indices

 ### Example output plot:

 24 hours recorded from a tropical rainforest in Sabah, Borneo.
 Dawn and dusk choruses are clearly visible with different patterns of calling during the day and night time
 ![Example 24 hour false colour index spectrogram](https://raw.githubusercontent.com/sarabsethi/false_colour_index_spectrogram/master/example_24_hrs.JPG)

 ## Input / output data format
-Input can be a single long file which will be analysed in 1-minute chunks, OR a folder containing a series of WAV files (we assume they are 1 minute long).
+Input can be a single long file which will be analysed in 1-minute chunks, OR a folder containing a series of consecutive WAV files.

 Long-duration recordings split into multiple WAV files of any length can be handled by this script.

-On a 6 core Intel i7 running MacOS 14.4.1 24 hours of audio can be processed in 120 seconds.
+24 hours of audio can be processed on a 14 core M3 with MacOS 14.4 in 31 seconds, pn a 6 core Intel i7 with MacOS 14.4 it takes 120 seconds,

 Numpy ndarrays storing individual index spectrograms are stored in ./output_spectrograms/ folder.